xeoron/foobar2000-mac/README.md

     sudo port selfupdate
     sudo port upgrade outdated

+Note:
+	 If installing a new port program or upgrading outdated fails, restart your computer and try again.
+	 This will clear out your system temp folder, and it will often fix any install problems.

 <img src="https://raw.github.com/xeoron/foobar2000-mac/master/images/update_ports.png"/>

     sudo port install wine

  Depending on the speed of your computer, it might take a few hours to build and install wine, along with all it's resources it requires.
- If installed a new port program fails or upgrading fails, restart your computer and try again.
-This will clear out your system temp folder, and it will often fix any install programs.

  If you want to search for other Port programs use this command